goooooooooooogle/just-the-docs-template/Envisions.md

 ---
 layout: default
-title: Conclusion & Prospect
+title: Conclusions & Prospect
 nav_order: 6
 ---

-# Conclusion and Prospect
+# Conclusions and Prospect
-### Conclusion
+### Conclusions
 - from the analysis, we suggest that the account should focus on the functions what people real need such as polling function to decide important things.
 - Also, followers also want to see some articles fitting to their real need.